Eoazhdarcho: Classification

 The describers first assigned Eoazhdarcho to the Azhdarchidae in a basal position, and compared it to Azhdarcho.
 However, in 2006 they published a cladistic analysis, determining that several forms, among them Eoazhdarcho, were united in a natural group, a separate clade that could be set apart from an Azhdarchidae proper.
-In 2008 that clade was by Lü, Unwin and colleagues named the Chaoyangopteridae — the sister group of the Azhdarchidae within a much larger Azhdarchoidea — with Eoazhdarcho as one of the members.
+In 2008 that clade was by Lü, Unwin and colleagues named the Chaoyangopteridae — the sister group of the Azhdarchidae within the much larger clade Azhdarchoidea — with Eoazhdarcho as one of the members.

 In 2014, a phylogenetic analysis conducted by Brian Andres and colleagues had recovered Eoazhdarcho as the basalmost member of the family Chaoyangopteridae, sister taxon to the subfamily Chaoyangopterinae.
 The cladogram of their analysis is presented on the left.
 Later, in 2018, a phylogenetic analysis conducted by paleontologist Nicholas Longrich and colleagues had recovered Eoazhdarcho in a different position within the Neoazhdarchia, as a basal member of the clade Neopterodactyloidea.
 The cladogram of their analysis is presented on the right:

 Topology 1: Andres et al. (2014).

 Topology 2: Longrich et al. (2018).

 In 2025, Thomas and McDavid recovered Eoazhdarcho as a chaoyangopterid, specifically within their newly named subfamily Shenzhoupterinae.